hexafoldtech/invoice-maker/README.md

-# invoice_maker
+# Invoice Maker

-Invoice Maker allows you to simplify the process of sending invoices and receiving payments.
+Invoice Maker simplifies the process of sending invoices and receiving payments.
-It can also help you keep track of any outstanding payments and look professional in the eyes of your clients.
+It helps you track outstanding payments and maintain a professional image with your clients.
 Give it a try and see how much easier your financial management can be!

 ## Tools & Versions
-- Flutter 3.19.3
+- **Flutter**: 3.19.3
-- Dart 3.3.1
+- **Dart**: 3.3.1

 ## Directory Structure

-`_****lib/
+## Directory Structure
+lib/
 ├── core/                      # Core utility classes and shared code │   ├── constants/             # Constants, enums, and configurations │   ├── exceptions/            # Custom error classes or exception handling